A Full-Density Approach to Simulating Random Iteration Equations with Applications

-This study is explorative and wants to provide a greater intuition for the presented general random iteration scenario.
-Theoretical bounds or convergence rates of numerical schemes towards stationary densities are important on their own and considered complementary to this presentation.
+{ Of course, this study contains several crucial limitations which are briefly listed in this paragraph. a) The method is presented only for low dimensional examples. b) The presented accuracy of the examples depends on the discretization schemes (which we regard outside of the scope of the paper) as well as on the Monte Carlo integration (which is only partially verified, e.g. for the 2D Ornstein-Uhlenbeck SDE in Appendix \ref{sec:NumVec2DOrnUhl}, and by pathwise Monte Carlo simulations). c) This work does not provide formal convergence proofs for the general RIE computational strategy. d) The presented examples are illustrative and not exhaustive benchmarks. e) It is not tested how the framework behaves under stronger nonlinearities or higher-dimensional chaotic systems. f) The utilized acceptance rejection algorithm is only reasonably applicable in the low dimensional examples as presented. g) The choice of the regularization parameter, i.e. the standard deviation of the zero-centered random variable $\boldsymbol{B}$, is manually chosen for each application.
+Smoothing effects are partially visible compared to pathwise Monte Carlo simulation and may play a role especially for large iteration numbers.
+In practice, a balance must be found between numerical diffusion due to the regularization and an adequate noise level as discussed in the numerical implementation Section \ref{sec:numimp}. h) Theoretical bounds or convergence rates of numerical schemes towards stationary densities are important on their own and considered complementary to this presentation.
 Instead this study explores the possibility to approximately compute and visualize the evolution of a finite number of iterations.
 We regard this focus as underrepresented in the study of stochastic dynamical systems which is a major part of the motivation of this work.
-Due to this specific focus, this approach should be regarded in the mindset of \textit{uncertainty quantification} in the broad field of \textit{scientific computing}, where uncertainties are propagated through dynamical systems by simulation and their impact is quantified in the results.
+Due to this specific focus, this approach should be regarded in the mindset of \textit{uncertainty quantification} in the broad field of \textit{scientific computing}, where uncertainties are propagated through dynamical systems by simulation and their impact is quantified in the results. }